apatel922/Password-Generator/overview.md

 ## All ( )

-I added an extra feature in my Password Creator to log all of the previously generated passwords in that instance.
+I added an extra feature in my Password Creator to log all of the previously generated passwords in the current instance.
+The list with overflow scroll and the fields highlight on hover.

 <br>